Why was the new East Span of the Bay Bridge built?

 When engineers design structures to resist earthquakes, they use “rock motions” to help them calculate the maximum seismic forces that the structure may experience; they then design the structure to resist these forces.
 Rock motions are the vibrations that travel through the bedrock caused by the slipping of an earthquake fault.

-Is the Bay Bridge the only Bay Area bridge that is undergoing a seismic retrofit?
+Is the Bay Bridge the only Bay Area bridge that has undergone a seismic retrofit?

 A: The California Department of Transportation has completed retrofits on four other major Bay Area bridges: the San Mateo-Hayward Bridge, the Richmond-San Rafael Bridge, the Carquinez Bridge, and the Benicia-Martinez Bridge, as well as numerous, smaller state-owned overcrossings, undercrossings and interchanges that comprise the highway network.
-Caltrans is currently retrofitting the Antioch Bridge and the Dumbarton Bridge.
-The Golden Gate Bridge is also undergoing a seismic retrofit, which is being managed by the Golden Gate Highway, Bridge and Transportation District.
+Caltrans also completed seismic retrofits for the Antioch Bridge and the Dumbarton Bridge.
+The Golden Gate Bridge is undergoing a seismic retrofit, which is being managed by the Golden Gate Highway, Bridge and Transportation District.

-How do I find out about closures, detours and traffic delays caused by seismic safety work?
+How do I find out about closures, detours and traffic delays?

 A: Detailed information on upcoming construction impacts can be found on the home page of this website.
-For current traffic conditions and driving times during a closure, please call 511 or visit 511.org.
+For current traffic conditions and driving times, please call 511 or visit 511.org.